wikiotics/wikiotics.org/README.md

 Wikiotics is a website for learning a foreign language.

+## Background

+The Wikiotics project was founded in 2008 with the goal of creating a freely licensed wiki where people could collaborate on materials for language learners.
+As part of this, we built a wiki engine called [Ductus](https://github.com/wikiotics/ductus), which provided a framework for building interactive wiki pages from structured content, editable from the web browser.
+In 2011, Wikiotics joined forces with the WikiBabel project, a project with a similar vision and whose developer went on to contribute signficantly to Wikiotics.
+A few years later, we lost interest in maintaining Ductus and became occupied with other activities.

+## Status

+As of July 2020, Wikiotics has been transitioned to a static site.
+The content is a bit of a mess, as might be expected from a repository that was editable by anyone in the world, without moderation.
+On top of that, the only real way to see a working draft of a lesson was to save it to the wiki.
+A cleanup will be necessary if the project is to continue.
+Otherwise, this repository will serve as a working archive of the community's work.

 ## Editing the site

-Wikiotics is becoming a static site built with [Hugo](https://gohugo.io/).
+Wikiotics is now a static site built with [Hugo](https://gohugo.io/).
 The following steps allow one to edit it locally:

 1. [Install Hugo](https://gohugo.io/getting-started/installing/).